Create a Video Analyzer for Media account

-If the key expires, the account owner will have to contact Video Indexer support to renew the key.
+If the key expires, the account owner will have to contact Video Analyzer for Media support to renew the key.

 Make sure to write down the key value and the Application ID.
 You'll need it for the steps in the next section.

-In the Create a new account on an Azure subscription dialog of your Video Indexer page, select the Switch to manual configuration link.
+In the Create a new account on an Azure subscription dialog of your Video Analyzer for Media page, select the Switch to manual configuration link.

 In the dialog, provide the following information:

 |Video Analyzer for Media account region||The name of the Video Analyzer for Media account region.
 For better performance and lower costs, it's highly recommended to specify the name of the region where the Azure Media Services resource and Azure Storage account are located.|

 |Azure AD tenant||The name of the Azure AD tenant, for example "contoso.onmicrosoft.com".
 The tenant information can be retrieved from the Azure portal.
 Place your cursor over the name of the signed-in user in the top-right corner.
 Find the name to the right of Domain.|